 to Keep an Eye on in 2018

 IoT Trends for 2018 promise more connected devices, infrastructures and environments that transform our everyday life, business operations and industries standards at the international level.
-Here’s a compact set of time-proven and brand new solutions and products that demonstrate the power of IoT technology and most probably will make the way to the future connected world.
+Here’s a compact set of time-proven and brand new solutions and products that demonstrate the power of IoT technology can and most probably will make the way to the future connected world.

 Smart Agriculture: Drones in Farm Management

 Machina Research predicts 225 million connected devices in agriculture by 2024 and foresees large-scale growth of IoT in this secor.
-Thanks to PrecisionHawk, drones will make a good part of amount.
+Thanks to PrecisionHawk, drones will make a good part of this amount.

-Today, PrecisionHawk offers a smart hands-free operated drones for multifunctional field monitoring, mapping and farm management.
+Today, PrecisionHawk offers smart hands-free operated drones for multifunctional field monitoring, mapping and farm management.
 Armed with an array of plug-and-play sensors for various aerial surveys – thermal, video and visual, hyperspectral, etc., autopilot drones are able to complete hundreds of various missions over the fields, collect data for real-time and comparative analyses and take consistent shots even in poor weather conditions.

 Powered by AI-based navigation tools, PrecisionHawk drones analyze weather and autonomously build the best flight routes to successfully complete missions and land at the same place they take off.